willdurand-edu/php-slides/src/2/01_symfony2.md

     {
     }

-You can register your bundle:
+Then, you can register your bundle:

     !php
     // app/AppKernel.php